-Due to the involvement of CFO On-Call, cost control and expenses for our clients was – and always is – a prime focus – the result being an increase in profit of more than three times that of revenue.
+Due to the involvement of our Interim CFOs, cost control and expenses for our clients was – and always is – a prime focus – the result being an increase in profit of more than three times that of revenue.

 To put the percentages into perspective, here’s an example of one client’s experience: